Arunabhagit/Analyse-Growth-and-Insights-of-Telangana-Tourism/README.md

 Rajanna has a good number of tourist at **January** as the new year and winter time .
 Like the Singa Samudram Cheruvu , Vemulawada and Nampally tourist spot  mainly attracting visitors starting of the year.

+**In Telangana, every district boasts its own unique charm, with beautiful tourist spots and stunning architecture that attract visitors from all over.
+Among them, the top three districts record the highest number of tourists.
+Additionally, districts like Bhadradri Kothagudem, Mancherial, and Yadadri Bhuvanagiri are also seeing a good number of visitors, with steady year-on-year growth.
+Each district experiences peak tourist seasons at different times of the year.
+Therefore, the government should focus on strategies to further boost tourism in these emerging areas.
+Next, I will present a future projection, predicting the yearly growth of visitors and estimating the revenue generation for the years 2025 to 2028**